bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

-Now we need to create the Namespace and an Application I use a Wordpress Deployment in my Example.
-Create a new Directory on your machine and change into it Create the Namespace template:
+Now we need to create the Namespace and an Application I use a Wordpress deployment in my example.
+For this, create a new Directory on your machine and change into it Create the Namespace template:
 {% highlight scss %}
 NAMESPACE=wordpress